choubey-abhishek/supply_chain_assistant/README.md

 # AI-Powered Supply Chain Assistant

-A RAG-based chatbot for inventory and supply chain queries with agentic workflows.
+A RAG-based chatbot for inventory queries with agentic workflows.

-## Features
-- Semantic search over inventory data
-- Calculations (EOQ, reorder point, forecasting)
-- Real-time mock data simulation
-- Streamlit frontend

 ## Deployment on Render

+1. Push code to GitHub.
+2. Create new Web Service on Render, connect repo.
+3. Set **Runtime** to **Docker**.
-1. Set environment variable `OPENAI_API_KEY`.
+4. Add environment variable `OPENAI_API_KEY`.
-2. Build command: `pip install -r requirements.txt`
-3. Start command: `streamlit run app.py --server.port $PORT --server.address 0.0.0.0`
-4. Add `runtime.txt` to pin Python 3.12.6.
+5. Deploy.